Blog Post

 April 26, 2007

-Following up on yesterday's hearing on student loan practices in the Committee on Education and Labor, which we covered this morning, Chairman George Miller has just written a letter to the Inspector General for the U.S.
+Following up on yesterday's hearing on student loan practices in the Committee on Education and Labor, which we covered this morning, Chairman George Miller has just written a letter to the Inspector General for the U.S. Department of Education asking that he investigate conflicts of interest among Department employees, lenders, and other participants in the federal student loan programs.

 Blog Post